microsoft/art/azureml/README.md

 - azureml-defaults[services]
 - tqdm
 - Docker:
-  - start from tensorflow:1.13.2-gpu and set up a Docker image, more details in Dockerfile
+  - start from tensorflow:1.13.2-gpu and set up a Docker image, more details in `./GPU_Docker/Dockerfile`.

 ## Training

-The Ball Tree API originates from https://github.com/Azure/mmlspark.
+The Ball Tree API originates from [MMLSpark](https://github.com/Azure/mmlspark).
 It allows for the initialization of a conditional ball tree with three methods: `findMaximumInnerProducts`, `save`, and `load`.
 The featurization of the images and the creation of the balltrees is done in `featurize.py`.
 The file reads a csv from a mounted storage blob and downloads the images from the provided urls.
 The images are featurized using the embeddings from ResNet50 and then used to create balltree objects.

 The training is run through `deploy_featurize.py` as an experiment on Azure Machine Learning (AML).
-It mounts the storage blob for `featurize.py`, submits the run, then saves the balltree objects and metadata in a model so they can be easily accessed later.
+It mounts the storage blob for `featurize.py`, submits the run, then saves the balltree objects and metadata in a model to be referenced later.

 This can be run either through AML training clusters or locally to speed up the dev loop.
-Make sure the workspace settings are correct before running (https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.workspace.workspace?view=azure-ml-py).
+Make sure the [workspace settings](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.workspace.workspace?view=azure-ml-py) are correct before running.
 The settings of the cluster can be altered in provisioning_config, such as vm size and number of nodes.
-We have min_nodes = 0 so that when the cluster is not in use it will scale to 0 nodes.
-To run locally, the contianer can be downloaded from Azure Container Registry, but only after you run it through AML.
-The repository URL can be found through Azure Container registry, and will resemble `extenamls.azurecr.io/azureml/azureml_0062a8f080ece0d27d:latest`.
+Setting min_nodes = 0 will allow the cluster to scale to 0 nodes when not in use.
+To run locally, the container can be downloaded from Azure Container Registry, but only after you run it through AML.
+The repository URL can be found through Azure Container Registry, and will resemble `extenamls.azurecr.io/azureml/azureml_0062a8f080ece0d27d:latest`.

 ```bash
 docker run -d -it --name <name> --mount type=bind,source=<source_directory>,target=/app <repository_url>